ZECHEESELORD/ZECHEESELORD/README.md

 * SysAdmin at Stem of Tomorrow, a non profit to help teach programming
 * Senior Administrator + Game Developer at ZenithPvP, a minecraft factions server with over 240 players on release
 * Operations and Game developer at WarrantCraft, a minecraft network.
+* Freelancer at GalacticNode, where I specialize in Server setups, System Administration and discord bot development!

 ## About me:
 * I love to eat cheese